Do you feel confident reading English, but find it difficult to speak without hesitating?

 We’ve already blogged about how online gaming can help you improve your English.
 Games with online text and audio chat are great because they allow you to communicate with native English speakers as you play.
 You’ll also learn some really fun gaming slang along the way.

-8. Take online classes led by a native English speaker
+8. Take online classes led by an expert English speaker

-The very best way to improve your spoken English is to spend time learning with an expert native speaker.
+The very best way to improve your spoken English is to spend time learning with an expert English speaker.
 That way you can get instant feedback on your spoken English, learn lots of idioms and useful phrases, and ask for help when you need it.
-These days you can access online courses led by native speakers, wherever you are in the world.
+These days you can access online courses led by English experts, wherever you are in the world.
 For example, live online classes with English Online give you the opportunity to take part in small-group tutorials led by an English speaker.
 Alternatively, you can sign up for one-to-one tuition with a personal English tutor.

 Practising your spoken English needn’t be difficult, and it can often be fun.
 Be creative, make use of what resources you have available to you and – if possible – try and spend at least some time talking with native speakers.
 One thing we do know: if you make speaking English part of your daily routine, you’ll learn to speak more fluently, much faster.